NI's Nations League mindset has shifted - Davis

 Davis 'more than delighted' to carry on playing

-Thursday night's opener against Gus Poyet's Greece at Windsor Park is the first of a challenging quadruple-header within 10 days for Northern Ireland in League C Group 2.
+Thursday night's opener against Gus Poyet's Greece at Windsor Park is the first game of the challenging quadruple-header in 11 days days for Northern Ireland in League C Group 2.

-It is followed three days later with an away match in Cyprus and then it is Kosovo away on 9 June before Baraclough's men return to Belfast to take on Cyprus on 12 June.
+It is followed three days later with an away match in Cyprus and then it is Kosovo away on 9 June before Ian Baraclough's men return to Belfast to take on Cyprus on 12 June.

 Davis signed a new contract with Rangers on Tuesday and it looks like Northern Ireland supporters will get to enjoy watching him lead the side for a while yet after speculation about his international future over recent months.

-If he plays on Thursday night it will be a 135th appearance for the UK's record caps holder - and he insisted that his enthusiasm for representing his country has not waned at all.
+If the 37-year-old plays on Thursday night it will be a 135th appearance for the British record caps holder - and he insisted that his enthusiasm for representing his country has not waned at all.

 "It's [playing for Northern Ireland] like a drug for us as professionals," he continued.